-Advisory(s): Math 101 and ENG 101B Transfers to: CSU
+Advisory(s): Math 101 and ENG 101B

 Introduction to Spreadsheets

 CIS 034 is an introduction to microcomputer spreadsheets using Microsoft Excel, Primary emphasis will be on the use of the command structure and operation.
 Topics covered will include spreadsheets design and format, graphs, and database functions.